 I have published a book containing over 100 mead recipes extracted from 17th and early 18th century manuscripts in the Wellcome Library Collection, a book containing extracts from historical documents concerning the making and use of Cider and Perry in Britain up to 1700, and am working on a book discussing the early history of mead in Britain and presenting recipes dating up to the second half of the 16th century.
 My books are available from Amazon.

 There are many ways to approaching using historical recipes.
 The brewer using modern scientific methods can still use all of them while making a mead using an old recipe.
 Those focusing on a more rigorously historical approach may choose to avoid some or all modern materials and methods.

 The work is ongoing.
-I’ve finished some 100 tests, ranging in date from 100 AD to 1660, and have more in progress.
+I’ve finished over 100 tests, ranging in date from 100 AD to 1660, and have more in progress.

 These pages chronicle my methods, results, thoughts, triumphs, and a few oopses.

 The main pages on this site are as follows:

 - Blog: News and musings.
 The current focus is a recipes of the week series, presenting mead recipes.